Immunisation

 Victoria has a schedule of vaccines provided free under the National Immunisation Program and Victorian immunisation programs.

-• A childhood immunisation program operating monthly with morning, afternoon and evening sessions available.
-Due to COVID-19 and until further notice all sessions are now booked appointment times.
+• We offer a childhood immunisation program operating monthly with morning, afternoon and evening sessions available.
 Please book via the available sessions listed.

-• A school immunisation program, attending all secondary schools within the municipality, 3 visits per year.
+• We attend all secondary schools within the municipality, providing:

 • Year 7 Gardasil 9 HPV - Human papillomavirus